gizmo-platform/gizmo-platform.github.io/src/learn/arch-net.md

 to parse and reason about.
 Lets look at another example.
 Team number 1729 is already 4 digits in length, so we partition the number and allocate `10.17.29.0/24` for this team's use.

-These networks are managed by the FMS's Scoring Box which resides at the first address in each block and provides DNS as well as DHCP services.
-In the case that the FMS is unavailable, the Driver's Station runs a reduced functionality DHCP server that can assign addresses in its local subnet only.

 ## Wireless Networks